leenr/native-messaging-proxy/README.md

 # native-messaging-proxy
 (WIP) Proxy for WebExtensions native messaging to allow flatpak'ed Firefox to be able to interact with host applications.

 Was hacked together in one full night between workdays.
-I'm was not familiar with async Rust altogether before doing this.
+I was not familiar with async Rust altogether before doing this.
 Maybe I will improve the code later.

 There are still some problems, such as host application do not shutdown after communication session.